traefik/traefik/docs/content/routing/providers/marathon.md

 ??? example "Automatic service creation and assignment with labels"

-    no service specified or defined, and yet one gets automatically created and assigned to router myproxy.
+    No service specified or defined, and yet one gets automatically created. and assigned to router myproxy.

     ```json